rz998/amath584/README.md

 # uw_coursework
-This repository contains my homework solutions for courses taken at the University of Washington. **Important: These solutions are my first attempets and I have not corrected them.**
+This repository contains my homework solutions for courses taken at the University of Washington.

+**Important: These solutions are my first attempts and I have not corrected them.**
 I suggest that you look at these after you have worked through the problems by yourself.

 ###  Contents